 Use the right pillow while sleeping.
 A pillow that is hard and uncomfortable can stress your neck muscles.
 So invest in a good pillow!

 Simple Exercises to Ease Neck Pain During Pregnancy

 You can combat neck pain during pregnancy especially in the first trimester with simple workouts and exercises that are safe to practice at home.
 Try these exercises after seeking medical consultation.
 And if the pain persists, make sure you check with your doctor immediately.

 Sit straight on the floor and look ahead.
 Then turn your head to the left side as far as it can stretch and stay in this position for about 15 seconds.
 Then slowly turn your head to the original position.
 Then turn your head to the right; hold this position for about 15 seconds then slowly turn your head to the original position.

 Slowly push your chin down to the chest and stay in this position for fifteen seconds, then come back to your original pose.
 This will relax your neck muscles and provide relief from neck pain.

-Neck pain is common during pregnancy.
-If you experience neck pain while pregnant, you may want to resort to medication or painkillers but don’t.
-Try home remedies and simple pregnancy-safe exercises as medication is not the answer here.
-But do consult a doctor before trying out any techniques at home to rule out the possibility of any complications.
+Neck pain is common during pregnancy but it can be treated with home remedies and simple pregnancy-safe exercises.
+But if the pain is excessive and home remedies fail to work, consulting a doctor before trying out any techniques at home is a must as a doctor will be able to rule out the possibility of any complications.